If you want to have a fast and productive experience, then you’ll want to begin this process up to four weeks before

 7. Label boxes on multiple sides.

 Boxes tend to get a label on the top or along one side.
 This work helps you know where specific items should go, but you can also waste a lot of time spinning a box around to see what it contains.
 Mark them on at least two sides.
 Then make sure to label anything that is fragile so that you know to be careful with the item.

 8. Load your boxes and the truck strategically.

 You can usually maximize space when packing by keeping the most substantial or cumbersome items in the front of the truck on the floor.
 This same rule applies when packing.
-If you place heavy objects on top of lighter ones, then you’ll create a squishing effect in the box.
+If you place heavy objects on top of lighter ones, you’ll create a squishing effect in the box.
 Then pack as tightly as you can to minimize movement during the move.

 Are You Packing Up to Move Right Now?

 Moving can be a challenge, but it is also a lot of fun when you have a strategy to follow.
 It also helps to keep a positive attitude throughout the process whenever possible.
 If you think that you’re going to be miserable, then you probably will be.

 It also helps to remember that you don’t need to take everything with you.
-If you have older items that you rarely use, then selling or donating them can make your move a little easier.
+For example, if you have older items that you rarely use, selling or donating them can make your move a little easier.
 Then remember to pick the best moving day to save some money so that you have more to spend on your new place!